multicatch/rubble-rs/README.md

 ### Customizing

 Compilation contains three phases:
-* `parsing` - done by the template iterator, eg. `EvaluableMixedContentIterator'a, T>`, which can extract template parts,
+* `parsing` - done by the template iterator, eg. `EvaluableMixedContentIterator<'a, T>`, which can extract template parts,
 * `evaluation` - done by the `Evaluator`, which evaluates all code found by the iterator,
 * `compiling` - done by the `Compiler`, which uses iterator to parse the content, feeds the `Evaluator` and then joins everything into output text.